 There were few places in the country that would have looked the other way like Alexandria had in the aftermath of the night of Saturday, Jan.
 10th, 1942, when a white military police officer incited a riot that allegedly resulted in at least 10 and as many as 15 black soldiers killed and dozens more injured outside of a movie theater in the middle of downtown, on a street named in honor of Confederate Gen. Robert E. Lee.

-Today, outside of Central Louisiana, what transpired that night in Alexandria, in a part of town was called “Little Harlem,” has been either completely forgotten or entirely misremembered.
+Today, outside of Central Louisiana, what transpired that night in Alexandria, in a part of town that was called “Little Harlem,” has been either completely forgotten or entirely misremembered.
 For the past thirteen years, every Memorial Day, members of the city’s chapter of the Buffalo Soldiers Motorcycle Club, one of the largest black biker organizations in the country, place a wreath in honor of the men who lost their lives on Lee Street.

 However, in recent years, the commemoration has featured a temporary sign with an incorrect date (off by two full years) and the assertion that 200 people had been killed, a number so wildly exaggerated that it undermines the credibility of scholars and journalists who have spent decades working to reveal the historical truth.